What's the difference between product leadership and product management?

 • Leaders know how to handle ambiguity and shape scope when others are lost

 Building great products is difficult and complex.
 It requires both bold vision and strong connection with reality.
-Product leaders are simultaneously visionaries and pragmatists—strategic thinkers who see product opportunities when others are lost in ambiguity.
+In the Innovation Mode methodology, product leaders are the link between opportunity discovery and market success - they are simultaneously visionaries and pragmatists, strategic thinkers who see product opportunities when others are lost in ambiguity.

 • Leaders make 'epic things happen' by releasing the right product instances, in the right order, at the right time